TheSilvered/nest/docs/stdlib/string_utilities_library.md

 **Returns:**

 Whether all the characters in `string` are printable.
 For example `\n`, a line feed, is not but `a`, the character, is.
+A printable character is defined as any character in the L, N, P, S or Zs category.

 ---